aerfio/kyma-prometheus-adapter-poc/README.md

 Let's see what needs to be done to introduce custom metrics in Kyma using Prometheus Adapter

+https://www.metricfire.com/blog/prometheus-metrics-based-autoscaling-in-kubernetes <- my work has been based on this article

+And those certs in values.yaml are self-signed, nothing of value there.

 # magic spells

 You need [ko](https://github.com/google/ko) to apply deploy folder: